 The most important knife to have.
 This is the knife that you should use for up to 90% of all your cutting needs.
 Traditionally, this knife is referred to as the chef knife.
-I think it is better referred to as the cutting board knife.
+It is better referred to as the cutting board knife.
 It is the knife used for the majority of cutting on the cutting board.
 Chopping, mincing, most slicing...
 Meats, fruits, vegetables.
 In US and European culinary schools, you are trained to use either an eight- or ten- inch chef knife.
 Unfortunately, not everyone goes to culinary school and, more often than not, home cooks are talked into buying a long chef but not taught how to use it.
 So, it sits in their butcher block and is never used.
 This knife should have a blade wide enough to create a space wide enough so that your knuckles don't hit the cutting board while mincing.
 For those who are very serious about cooking, a seven to ten inch chef or santoku is optimal.
 For those who like to cook but are intimidated by a large knife, a wide blade knife as small as four inches can still be quite functional.

 Here are several New West Knives that work well for this purpose.

 This is the knife that is used when you are holding the food in your hand and cutting it.
 (Not on the cutting board).
 Peeling, coring, trimming, decorating...
 Some like to have a variety of sizes of this knife for different cutting techniques.

 Breads are very difficult to slice with a traditional straight edged knife.
 (Though very sharp, long chef can work).
 Enter bread and sandwich knives.
 Their serrated edges work exceptionally well on soft foods that tend to smash like bread.
 Serration also is often the best choice for slicing roasts and other large meats.